Vinod1204/Vinod-Chatbot/README.md

 The API listens on `http://localhost:8000` by default.
 Update `ALLOWED_ORIGINS`, `CONVERSATION_ROOT`, `CHATBOT_TEMPERATURE`, etc., via environment variables if needed.
 By default, conversations persist under `backend/conversations/`.

+### Authentication and validation

+- Email addresses are normalised to lowercase and trimmed before being stored.
+- Passwords must be at least 8 characters and contain uppercase, lowercase, and numeric characters with no whitespace.
+- Logging in with an unknown email returns an explicit `404` so clients can nudge the user to sign up; the frontend switches to sign-up mode automatically when it receives that response.
+- Passwords are hashed with PBKDF2-SHA256 via `passlib`; never store or log plaintext secrets.
+- Google sign-in is available for linking existing accounts; first-time users should register with email and password before using Google OAuth.
+- Conversation APIs require an authenticated `x-user-id` header (or OAuth session) and conversations are now owned by user accounts rather than IP addresses.

 ### Telemetry with Langfuse (optional)

 If you provide `LANGFUSE_PUBLIC_KEY` and `LANGFUSE_SECRET_KEY`, the app will automatically wrap the OpenAI SDK with Langfuse’s OpenAI client.
 This captures spans, prompts, and responses without changing any API calls.
 Set `LANGFUSE_HOST` when self-hosting Langfuse.
 Remove or unset these variables to disable tracing.